ipbc-dev/jointube/content/home.en.md

 ### Become an actor of your videos broadcasting

-When you watch a video with PeerTube, the WebTorrent technology allows you to be part of the broadcast from this video with the viewers who watch it at the same time.
+When you watch a video with PeerTube, the WebTorrent technology allows you to be part of the broadcasting of this video with the viewers who are watching it at the same time.
 This video stream sharing allows a healthier distribution of exchanges on the network.
-Moreover, the federation protocol (ActivityPub) allows to publish the videos and comments on other platforms using it, such as [Mastodon](https://joinmastodon.org)! (experimental)
+Moreover, the federation protocol (ActivityPub) allows to publish the videos and comments on other platforms that support it, such as [Mastodon](https://joinmastodon.org)! (experimental)

 {{% /grid %}}
 {{% grid class="col-sm-4 col-sm-pull-8 text-center" %}}